HoppedUpDesigns/cotf-trivia/README.md

-# cotf Quiz App - ReactJS Quiz App Template Code Documentations
+# COTF Trivia Quiz App - ReactJS Quiz App Template Code Documentations

-Welcome to the cotf Quiz App documentation!
+Welcome to the COTF Trivia Quiz App documentation!
 This guide will walk you through the steps to start using and customizing the app according to your needs.
 The Code Quiz App is designed to help you create interactive quizzes with various question types, including Multiple Choice Questions (MCQs), Multiple Answer Questions (MAQs), and True/False questions.

 ## Demo App

-To experience the Demo App, visit the link: https://xeven-quiz.vercel.app/
+To experience the Demo App, visit the link: https://cotf-trivia-4644c.web.app/

-## **How to Start a Project**
+## ** How to Start a Project **

-To start the project, follow these steps:
+To start a new project, follow these steps:

 1. Download and extract the zip file containing the project.
 2. Open the terminal and navigate to the project directory.